wingoku/WinGoku-Android-FlatUI/README.md

 4. UNCHECK both "Copy projects into workspace" and "Add project to working sets"
 5. Finish

-Integrating the bibrary in your projects
+Integrating the library in your projects
 ------------------------------------------

 After you have imported the library in your Eclipse workspace by following the above mentioned steps